-3.6.End of service provision
+3.6.
+Provision for end of service indemnity

 The allocation for the end-of-service indemnity is made in accordance with the labor law in force in Palestine where the provision is calculated based on the last salary received by the employee multiplied by the number of years of service.
 Starting from January 1, 2019, an annual end-of-service provision is paid to the employees, and the society recognizes the amount paid within the expenses.